ewong30/CSFinalProject/README.md

 ## Compile/Run Instructions
 1. Clone the repository into a directory.
 2. Open the Game directory in Processing.
-Click on the file Game.pde.
 3. Click run in the top left corner of the Processing window.

 ## Development Log